Upswing Poker Lab Review 2024 – Learn All You Need To Know In One Place!

-This is just a brief overview of what you’ll find inside the Lab Core Strategy segment.
+This is just a brief overview of what you’ll find inside the Upswing Lab Core Strategy segment.
 All these various concepts are in several videos to cover specific angles, i.e. playing as the aggressor or playing against the aggressor, different bet sizing ideas depending on what you’re looking to achieve, etc.

 Keep in mind that this part is intended primarily for new players, so that is not a surprise that Doug does a good job of bringing various ideas down to earth and explaining them in a way that is understandable and logical for those just starting their Hold’em journey.